KQM-git/HSRNews/readme.md

 - Fixes an issue of encountering a stage verification failure after the end of battle when using the trial character Trailblazer (Remembrance: Ice) in the Trailblaze Mission "Amphoreus - Night Veil, Shroud the Silent Past."

+- Fixes an issue where completing stage Planet D007 for the "Legend of the Galactic Baseballer: Demon King" event offers only a paltry amount of Cosmic Reputation.
+If Trailblazers completed this stage before the fix, then the missing Cosmic Reputation will be compensated within 5 business days.

 -----

 # [V3.3 Creator Incentive Program Has Begun](archive/933.md)